Understanding the CRM

 Unique identifiers and record IDs

 A unique identifier is a value that differentiates one record in a database from another, even if they have otherwise identical information.
 For example, a database for a bank might have records for two people named John Smith.
-To avoid accidentally sending money to the wrong John Smith, each record is given a number as their unique ID.
+To avoid accidentally sending money to the wrong John Smith, each record is assigned a number as their unique ID.

-HubSpot’s default unique identifiers
+Default unique identifiers

 When a record is created in HubSpot, a unique ID is automatically generated and should be treated as a string.
 These IDs are unique only within the object type, so there can be both a contact and company with the same ID.